A proof of the Grothendieck-Serre conjecture on principal bundles over regular local rings containing infinite fields: Proof of Theorem

 \section{Proof of Theorem~\ref{MainThm2}}

 We will be using notation from Theorem~\ref{MainThm2}.
 Let $\bu$, $\bu'$, and $\bu''$ be as in Section~\ref{sect:reducing}.
 For $u\in\bu$ set $\bG_u=\bG|_u$.

 \begin{proposition} Let $\cE$ be a $\bG$-bundle over $\P^1_U$ such that $\cE|_{\P^1_u}$ is a trivial $\bG_u$-bundle for all $u\in\bu$.
 Assume that there exists a closed subscheme $T$ of $\P^1_U$ finite over $U$ such that the restriction of $\cE$ to $\P^1_U-T$ is trivial.
-Then $\cE$ is trivial. \end{proposition} \begin{proof} This follows from Theorem~7.6 of~\cite{PSV}. \end{proof}
+Then $\cE$ is trivial. \end{proposition} \begin{proof} This follows from Proposition~9.6 of~\cite{PSV}. \end{proof} \begin{remark} The same proof goes through for any semi-simple $U$-group scheme $\bG$. \end{remark}